As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 For many localities, it has been an unprecedented task: quickly distributing millions in relief while trying to curb a rising tide in infections and fill gaping budget holes.
 Some simply did not have the infrastructure in place to make it happen.

 Now, as individuals grow more desperate for testing, rental assistance and business relief, officials face a looming deadline: If they do not use their funds by Dec.
-30, it must be returned to the federal government.
+30, the money must be returned to the federal government.
 Despite pleas from state and county leaders, a bipartisan bill to extend the deadline has been stuck in a Senate committee since August.

 “We are in sprint mode,” said Jeff Aluotto, the administrator of a county in southwestern Ohio.